 The Ruth Hayman Trust awards small grants to support the education and training of adults who have come to settle in the UK, and whose first language is not English and cannot afford the full fees for their studies.

-We support those suffering severe financial and social hardship, in particular refugees, asylum seekers, survivors of modern slavery, domestic violence and trafficking.
+We support those suffering severe financial and social hardship, in particular refugees, asylum seekers and survivors of modern slavery, domestic violence and trafficking.

 Because of such high demand for our grants, we are not accepting applications for any university course fees, unless the course leads directly to employment.
 We never give grants for PhDs.

 What can a grant pay for?